ScilifelabDataCentre/OrderPortal/README.md

 An order is created from a template which is called a form in this system.
-The facility administrators must set up and publish the order forms for a researcher to be able to create and order.
-Each form contains data fields that can be hierarchically organized.
+The facility administrators must set up and publish the order forms for a researcher to be able to create an order.
+Each form contains fields for data input by the researcher.

-The OrderPortal system is designed for only one facility, displaying maybe 3-8 different order forms.
-The system can be used for several facilities within the same organisation by running several independent OrderPortal instances.
-Each instance must use its own database.
+The OrderPortal system is designed for only one facility, displaying up to about 8 different order forms.
+If an organization has different facilities requiring different sets of forms, then it is best to set up different instances of the OrderPortal system, with different back-end database instances.

-A user account is defined within each OrderPortal instance separately.
+A user account is defined within each OrderPortal instance.
 We decided against a design based on a single central user account database for all facilities.
 The email address of the user is used as the user account identifier.